Charles D. Cook: Biography

+Senate career

-He was a member of the New York State Assembly from 1973 to 1978, sitting in the 180th, 181st and 182nd New York State Legislatures.
-He was a member of the New York State Senate from 1979 to 1998, sitting in the 183rd, 184th, 185th, 186th, 187th, 188th, 189th, 190th, 191st and 192nd New York State Legislatures.
-Cook had extensive committee involvement during his tenure in the state legislature, chairing committees on education, local government, transportation, and agriculture.
-He was the first chairman of the Legislative Commission on Rural Resources, which became known nationally for its programs to address the needs of rural residents.
+Over the course of his tenure, Cook chaired the Senate committees on local government, transportation, agriculture, and education.

+Cook was also the first chairman of the Legislative Commission on Rural Resources, which became known nationally for its programs to address the needs of rural residents.
 As chairman, he authored the legislation which established the New York State Office of Rural Health, which was later named after him, and founded the program of state grants to assist rural health care providers in extending and maintaining services in rural communities.
-He was credited in helping to maintain a $10,000,000 annual budgetary appropriation to support rural hospitals in diversifying and expanding outpatient services, a program that is still in operation.
+He was credited in helping to maintain a multi-million-dollar annual budgetary appropriation to support rural hospitals in diversifying and expanding outpatient services, a program that is still in operation.
 He also served as a member of the Legislative Commission on Critical Transportation Choices, and the Council on Health Care Financing.

-He was appointed by President George H. W. Bush and his Secretary of Health and Human Services Louis Sullivan to the National Advisory Committee on Rural Health, and was summoned to the White House to meet with the president in 1992 as a representative of New York State in discussions concerning the proposed Balanced Budget Amendment.
+He was appointed by President George H. W. Bush and his Secretary of Health and Human Services Louis Sullivan to the National Advisory Committee on Rural Health, and in 1992 was asked to the White House to meet with the president as a representative of New York State for discussions concerning the proposed Balanced Budget Amendment.

 As chairman of the Senate Education Committee, he was the original author of what ultimately became the STAR program for relief of school property taxes for New York residents.